dogweather/forkful/content/en/vba/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?

-Refactoring in programming involves modifying the structure of code without changing its behavior, to improve aspects like readability, maintainability, or performance.
-Programmers refactor to make code more efficient, easier to understand, easier to modify in the future, and to reduce the likelihood of bugs.

 ## How to:
 Consider a basic example in Visual Basic for Applications (VBA) where we have a subroutine that prints details of an employee.
 Initially, the code is cluttered, challenging to maintain, or extend.

 ```vb